devibollam/MPCC-Project/README.md

 Clients can register a new account with a username and password.
 Registered users can log in using their credentials.
 Secure Communication

-Messages, usernames, and passwords are encrypted before transmission.
-Multi-threaded Server

-Handles multiple clients concurrently.
-Broadcasts notifications when a new client joins.
-Signal Handling

-Gracefully handles termination signals (SIGINT) to ensure clean resource deallocation.
-Detailed Logging

-Maintains logs for debugging and monitoring using a custom logger.

 # Project Structure
-bash
-Copy code
 ├── inc/
 │   ├── client_utility.h      # Header file for client utilities
 │   ├── server_utility.h      # Header file for server utilities